snowkit/linc_openal/README.md

 **What about a binary-relative library?**
 On linux, in order for a dynamic library like OpenAL to be found alongside the binary file,
-Which is sometimes preferable, the following options must be considered.
+which is sometimes preferable, the following options must be considered.

 If your folder looked like this,